The Cat-Eared Historian Mage on the Crumbling Planet

 “I see you understand the situation perfectly,” the counselor said.
 “The council promises not to punish you, no matter the outcome—and no matter what you have to do.
 If the City Guard catches you breaking the law, however, we will not protect you.”

-“That means you won’t be rewarding me either,” Ashtin said.
+“That means you won’t be rewarding me either.”

-“Not officially,” the counselor said, “but if you want me to stroke your hair and call you a good kitty, that could be arranged.”
+“Not officially, but if you want me to stroke your hair and call you a good kitty, that could be arranged.”

 “I’m sorry,” the guard interrupted, “I think I’m lost again.
 What’s a catboy?”

+Ashtin pointed to the cat ears atop his head.
 “Me!”
-Ashtin exclaimed, pointing to the cat ears atop his head.

-“Cats were small domesticated predators from Earth,” the counselor said.
-Although she felt no emotions, her voice sounded exasperated.
+“Cats were small domesticated predators from Earth.”
+Although she felt no emotions, the counselor’s voice sounded exasperated.
 “A long time ago, people drew pictures of humans with cat ears and tails.
 Eventually some misguided people genetically engineered cat-human hybrids.
 They lived short, uncomfortable lives and went extinct after a few centuries.”

-“But they were so cute,” Ashtin protested, “and we could fix all the mistakes.”
+“But they were so cute, and we could fix all the mistakes.”

-“Not without a lot of experimentation,” the counselor said, “and the rejects would suffer tremendously.”
+“Not without a lot of experimentation, and the rejects would suffer tremendously.”